 Employers are responsible for making sure that PPE requirements are being followed in the workplace.

-However, making sure that employees use PPE during the course of their work does not mean all employers are required to pay for the PPE used by workers.
-Even where legislation requires employers to provide PPE, that statement does not mean it must be provided without cost to the employee.
+However, making sure that workers use PPE during the course of their work does not always mean all employers are required to pay for the PPE used by workers.
+Even where legislation requires employers to “provide” PPE, that statement does not mean it must be provided without cost to the worker.

 The information below is a general summary only.
 For any information about legislation and the requirement(s) about PPE, and because legislation can change from time to time, always check directly with your jurisdiction for the exact legal interpretation.

 Jurisdictions where legislation specifically states employers are to provide required PPE at no cost to the workers:

-Jurisdictions where some guidance is stated or where either party must pay for specified types of PPE:
+Jurisdictions where guidance is stated or where either party must pay for specified types of PPE:

-Jurisdictions that specify use only (or are not specific about who purchases):
+Jurisdictions that state “provide”, specify use only, or are not specific about who purchases:

 There is no legal definition for "provide" in any health and safety legislation across Canada.
 Instead, the provinces and territories rely on commonly accepted usage and dictionary definitions to determine what 'provide' means when it is used in legislation.

-"Provide" therefore does not mean the employer must provide all PPE without cost to the worker.
-For example, where the worker may be unable to acquire a specific type of PPE, the employer may help their workers locate and order the required equipment, or make the equipment available for purchase (through the employer).
+"Provide" therefore does not mean the employer must provide all PPE.
+The employer may help their workers locate and order the required equipment, or make the equipment available for purchase (through the employer).

-Note, however, that even if the employee purchases the equipment, the employer must still ensure the equipment is the correct type and is in safe working condition.
+Note, however, that even if the worker purchases the equipment, the employer must still ensure the equipment is the correct type, in safe working condition, and used appropriately.